Skip to content

 -trustcacerts \

--file /cert/selfsigned.crt \
+-file /usr/local/share/ca-certificates/selfsigned.crt \

 -keystore "$JAVA_HOME/lib/security/cacerts"

-2. Add the CA_CERTIFICATES_PATH variable to CI/CD:
+7. Add the CA_CERTIFICATES_PATH variable to CI/CD

 variables: